English GP Econs Maths Pre-IB Maths

 What happens if my child misses a class?

-Every session is recorded on Zoom.
+Every session is recorded on the A-Worthy Whiteboard.
 Students who miss a class receive the recording within 24 hours, along with that week’s worksheet and homework.
 Jeremy also provides a brief catch-up summary at the start of the next session.

 Is online English tuition as effective as in-person?

-For small groups of 6, online tuition via Zoom is often more effective.
+For small groups of 6, online tuition on the A-Worthy Whiteboard is often more effective.
 Students share screens for live essay feedback, use breakout rooms for peer discussion, and have equal access to Jeremy regardless of seating position.
 Our 90% A1–B3 rate speaks for itself.

 Get Started